Deuterium Depletion in Life Science

 next arrow

-The 4th International Congress on Deuterium Depletion took place between 17-18 October 2019, in Budapest.
-The two-day conference aimed at presenting the newest research outcomes and clinical applications of deuterium depletion, and determining the present and future role of the process in antitumor research and prevention, as well as in the treatment of other, primarily metabolic, diseases, and in the research of aging.
+The 5th International Congress on Deuterium Depletion took place from 22 to 23 April 2026 in Budapest.
+The two-day conference aimed to present the latest research findings and clinical applications of deuterium depletion, and to define the current and future role of this method in cancer research and prevention, as well as in the treatment of other, primarily metabolic and mental diseases, and in aging research.
+The conference provided a broad scientific forum for both Hungarian and foreign researchers and medical professionals to share their latest results.
+By bringing together the world’s leading scientists in the field, the conference served not only as a scientific platform but also as an opportunity for networking and establishing collaborations.

 Contact